-Trial courts make mistakes, but not every trial court error gives you a reason to appeal.
+Trial courts make mistakes, but not all trial court errors give you a reason to appeal.
 Instead, the court must have committed a reversible error.
+Below, our Fort Lauderdale appeals attorney discusses the possible errors that may occur and how we can help you get the decision reversed.

-Generally, a reversible error is a mistake that could have changed the outcome of the case.
-When you file an appeal, you will have to prove to the appeals court that the trial court’s mistake was so substantial that it could have impacted either the court’s decision or your sentencing.
+Generally, reversible trial court errors are mistakes that could have changed the outcome of the case.
+According to our Fort Lauderdale appeals attorney, when you file an appeal, you will have to prove to the appeals court that the trial court’s mistake was so substantial that it could have impacted either the court’s decision or your sentencing.

 The appeals court wants to know if the mistake resulted in a miscarriage of justice.
 If the result of your case may have been different had the trial court not made the error, or if the error had an adverse effect on the jury’s decision, the error may be reversible.